kchmck/vim-coffee-script/readme.md

     autocmd BufWritePost *.coffee silent CoffeeMake!

 All of the customizations above can be used, too.
-This one compiles silently with the `-b` option, but shows any errors:
+This one compiles silently and with the `-b` option, but shows any errors:

     autocmd BufWritePost *.coffee silent CoffeeMake! -b | cwindow | redraw!